Willem-Jacobs/city-explorer/README.md

 - `npm install` or `npm i` to install dependencies.
 - `.env` file needed with the API key in it. `REACT_APP_CITY_KEY=<YOUR KEY VALUE INSERTED>` for LocationIQ.
 - `REACT_APP_BACKEND_SERVER` in `.env` file for the backend server address to work.
+- See the `sample.env` file for more information.

 ## Architecture